ArchipelagoMW/Archipelago.MultiClient.Net/docfx/docs/helpers/helpers.md

 ## Items

-The @"Archipelago.MultiClient.Net.Helpers.IReceivedItemsHelper?text='Received Items Helper'" provides methods for checking the player's current inventory, and receiving items from the server.
+The @"Archipelago.MultiClient.Net.Helpers.IReceivedItemsHelper?text=Received Items Helper" provides methods for checking the player's current inventory, and receiving items from the server.

 ### Received Item Callback Handler (Asynchronous)